 Why are we working with NYSBA to offer this benefit?
 It is “THE” voice of the legal profession in New York, and a great way to network and advance your international legal career — even if you are not or do not plan to be licensed in New York.
 With tens of thousands of members worldwide, NYSBA offers unprecedented networking opportunities.
 Plus, through the International Section, you can participate in seminars and conferences on important international law topics worldwide.

-How to receive your 10% discount off BARBRI Extended Bar Prep and QLTS Prep programs:
+How to receive your 10% discount off BARBRI Extended U.S. Bar Prep and QLTS Prep course:

 - Add your NYSBA ID number on the comments field